tn-aixpa/sentinel-tools/docs/howto/build-image.md

     }"""
 ```
 Those are parameters used in the digitalhub_core, CDSETOOL_ESA_USER and CDSETOOL_ESA_PASSWORD are also passed on the string_dict_data as user and password, later it will only be possible to pass through ENV.

+# HOW to build the image for testing and deploy in production

+In the near future just push on the release branch and it will be automated the release of the new version